How does it work?

 - Psychiatric illness

-- Syndrome characterised by involuntary repetition of speech, particularly obscene or vulgar words (Gilles de la Tourette's syndrome)
+particularly obscene or vulgar words (Gilles de la Tourette's syndrome)

 - History of anorexia nervosa